shannonanderson77/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#Readme
+<h1>Readme</h1>

-###This project is about init files, variables and expansions.
-I'm running out of time for submission so I will return later and create a more detailed Readme.
+<p>This project is about init files, variables and expansions.
+I'm running out of time for submission so I will return later and create a more detailed Readme.</p>